castleproject/Windsor/docs/resolvers.md

 ## Standard resolvers

-Windsor provides few resolvers that you can plug into the container out of the box.
+Windsor provides a few resolvers that you can plug into the container out of the box.

 ### `CollectionResolver`